javarb/notes/sessions/2018/december/Session_20.md

 #### Calculator Frontend

-Roger was explaining to me how to use `rebase` and the difeference with `merge` for the [calculator-frontend repository][2].
+Roger was explaining to me how to use `rebase` and the difference with `merge` for the [calculator-frontend repository][2].

-He was also explaining to me why he used an empty branch called `Initial codebase` with an initial commit called `delete-me-after-review` as the beggining of the history.
+He was also explaining to me why he used an initial commit called `Initial codebase` on a branch called `delete-me-after-review` as the begining of the history.
 He did that in order to he could raise this [Pull Request (PR) from master against that branch][3] and to compare seeing all changes I did in master, being able to do comments, but with the caveat to couldn't make reviews because was himself who created that branch and raised the PR as he states:

 >I had to create an empty commit at the beginning of the git history in order to be able to do a complete PR against the entire codebase.
 >